P05BB

 5. 5

-If coolant temperature rises slowly and plateaus below normal, replace the thermostat with an OEM-specification unit.
+If coolant rises slowly and plateaus below normal, replace the thermostat with an OEM-specification unit.

 6. 6

-After repair, perform a complete warm-up drive cycle and confirm the code does not return.
+After repair, perform a full warm-up drive cycle and confirm the code does not return.

 Related powertrain codes